huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_node_pool.html.md

     to create nodes in a random AZ in the node pool.
     Changing this parameter will create a new resource.

 * `os` - (Optional) Operating System of the node.
+The value can be EulerOS 2.5 and CentOS 7.6.
     Changing this parameter will create a new resource.
-    - node pools only support VM nodes cluster, so the supported OS are EulerOS 2.5 and CentOS 7.6.

 * `key_pair` - (Optional) Key pair name when logging in to select the key pair mode.
 This parameter and `password` are alternative.
     Changing this parameter will create a new resource.